KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/transform_distort_perspective/scroll.rst

       No
    :**Known bugs**:
       No
+   :**Color depth**:
+      10bit |color-management|
+   :**Tutorial**:
+      No

 .. rst-class:: clear-both

 .. rubric:: Description

 This effect/filter scrolls the clip horizontally and/or vertically.
 Negative values make the scrolling go from left to right.
 The higher the value the faster the scrolling.
-A value of 1.000 renders the effect useless.
+A value of 1000 renders the effect useless.

 .. rubric:: Parameters